Call to Action

 Here is a helpful Advocacy Tool Kit from the International Dyslexia Association: https://dyslexiaida.org/advocacy-toolkit/

-Find out if your state currently has a Dyslexia law with this helpful directory.
+Find out if your state currently has a Dyslexia law with this helpful directory from the International Dyslexia Association.

 This primer from Wrightslaw “How Can I Get the School to Provide an Appropriate Reading Program” goes into great detail about the I.D.E.A.
 (Individuals with Disabilities in Education Act) and every child’s legal right to a F.A.P.E.
 (Free and Appropriate Public Education) and includes great advice and resources for making sure your school follows the intent of the law.